Wireless Quantum Key Distribution in Indoor Environments: Secret Key Rate Analysis

 where $\mu$ is the average number of photons per pulse for the signal state and $Y_1$ is the yield of single photons.
 The latter is defined as the probability of getting a click provided that Alice has sent exactly a single photon, which is given by:

-where $\eta$ is the total system transmittance given by $\eta_d H_{\rm DC}$, and $n_N$ is the total noise per detector given by $n_B+n_D$, where $n_D$ is the dark count rate per pulse for each of the two single-photon detectors at the Bob's receiver and $n_B=n_{B}^{(1)}+n_{B}^{(2)}$; $e_1$ is the error probability in the single-photon case, and is given by:
+where $\eta$ is the total system transmittance given by $\eta_d H_{\rm DC}/2$ (the factor $1/2$ represents the loss incurred in a passive time-bin decoder), and $n_N$ is the total noise per detector given by $n_B+n_D$, where $n_D$ is the dark count rate per pulse for each of the two single-photon detectors at the Bob's receiver and $n_B=n_{B}^{(1)}+n_{B}^{(2)}$; $e_1$ is the error probability in the single-photon case, and is given by:

-where $e_0=1/2$ and $e_d$ models the error in the relative phase between the two pulses generated by the phase encoder; $Q_\mu$ is the probability that Bob gets a click, when Alice has sent a coherent state with an average number of photons $\mu$, and, it is given by \cite{panayi2014memory}:
+where $e_0=1/2$ and $e_d$ models the error, caused by channel distortions, in the relative phase between the two pulses generated by the phase encoder.
+In \eqref{eq:R}, $f$ represents the error correction inefficiency and $Q_\mu$ is the probability that Bob gets a click, when Alice sends a coherent state with an average number of photons $\mu$, and, it is given by \cite{panayi2014memory}: